Bokeh Diffusion: Defocus Blur Control in Text-to-Image Diffusion Models: Method

-\mypar{Dataset collection (Fig.~\ref{fig:dataset}).} We address these challenges by curating a corpus of raw photographs, each with (a) estimated depth maps, (b) foreground masks, (c) EXIF metadata, and (d) text captions.
-We filter out images lacking reliable lens info, unreasonable foreground area, small depth range, \emph{etc}.
-Finally, we perform balancing based on our blur annotation obtained from the EXIF metadata (see supplementary).
+We curate a dataset of in-the-wild photographs from Flickr\footnote{\href{https://www.flickr.com/}{https://www.flickr.com/}}\footnote{\href{https://huggingface.co/datasets/madebyollin/megalith-10m}{madebyollin/megalith-10m}}.
+We select images licensed as public-domain with no copyright, and annotate each image with (a) estimated depth maps using \citet{bochkovskiiDepthProSharp2024}, (b) foreground masks produced via \citet{zhengBilateralReferenceHighResolution2024}, (c) EXIF metadata, and (d) text captions from multiple VLMs~\cite{chen2024sharegpt4v, chen2024internvl, xiao2024florence}.
+We filter out images lacking reliable lens info, unreasonable foreground area, small depth range, \etc. Finally, we perform balancing based on our physical defocus blur annotation obtained from the EXIF metadata.
 This step mitigates the strong long-tail bias in real photographs, providing a more uniform representation.
+The resulting dataset has around 15K samples, of which around 10\% are nearly all-in-focus and used for synthetic blur augmentation.